Grilled Honey Dijon Turkey Breast

-Brining a turkey breast is an important step before you grill it.
+Brining a bone-in or boneless turkey breast is an important step before you grill it.
 The turkey will absorb extra moisture while it brines, making it super juicy later on after cooking.
 The salt also denatures the proteins within the turkey breast, ensuring maximum flavor and texture.

 How Long Does it Take to Grill a Turkey Breast?